igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Drag swag/charisma == mana
 ** Show in status view

-Move positioning utilities out of world-factory and into util so it can be reused in building-factor (we need to position the bed on a free spot)
+* Add a base price to certain items (e.g. clothes shouldn't be too cheap, yo. heels and flippers are expensive items).
+* Character interaction should not show intent in thought bubble, but have a subtle tip in conversation (e.g. slurrrr when drunk, drop hints in conversation)
+* Some shops are empty (have no type ? or is LOAN - to be implemented - ?)

 * Alternate colour scheme for bar/hotel floors inside buildings
 * World-factory > Overground-factory ??
-* Add explanation to first drunk dragon fight
-* Add a base price to certain items (e.g. clothes shouldn't be too cheap, yo. heels and flippers are expensive items).
-* Character interaction should not show intent in thought bubble, but have a subtle tip in conversation (e.g. slurrrr when drunk)
 * Code duplication between overground- and building-renderer.renderObjects
-* Some shops are empty (have no type ? or is LOAN ?)
 * Create heavily made up eyes style
 * Generate objects on city roads and inside buildings similar to trees (make sure no roads are blocked!)
-* Buildings broken in Safari ?
+* Buildings broken in Safari (must be similar to-render-at-edges-issue)?
 * When characters are drunk, attacks should occasionally miss!
+* When buying a clothes item, discard the existing one of the same type (show confirmation)
-* Hotel/bed should be fully navigatble, not just bottom center tile
+* Hotel/bed should be fully navigatable, not just bottom center tile

 * Show building floor level
 * Prevent creating double walls when generating floors (and restore skipped unit test)
 * Queens inside buildings should either be woo'd or fought (and be generated again ;)